Koussevitzky Foundation Announces Commission Winners for 2014

-The Serge Koussevitzky Music Foundation in the Library of Congress and the Koussevitzky Music Foundation, Inc., have awarded commissions for new musical works to five composers.
-Jointly granting the commissions are the foundations and the performing organizations that will present the newly composed works.
+The Serge Koussevitzky Music Foundation in the Library of Congress has awarded commissions for new musical works to four composers.
+The commissions are granted jointly by the foundation and the performing organizations that will present performances of the newly composed works.

 Award winners and the groups co-sponsoring their commissions are Richard Festinger and the Afiara Quartet of Canada; Saed Haddad and Ensemble C-Barré of Marseille, France; Joseph Phibbs and the BBC Symphony Orchestra, London; and Laura Elise Schwendinger and the Chameleon Arts Ensemble of Boston.

 Serge Koussevitzky, conductor of the Boston Symphony Orchestra from 1924 to 1949, was a champion of contemporary music.
 Throughout his distinguished career, he played a vital role in the creation of new works by commissioning such composers as Béla Bartók, Leonard Bernstein and Igor Stravinsky.
 He established the Koussevitzky Foundation in the Library to continue his lifelong commitment to composers and new music.
 Applications for commissions are accepted annually.

 The Koussevitzky commissioning program is designed primarily for established composers who have demonstrated considerable merit through their works and for orchestras and chamber groups that have a record of excellence in the performance of contemporary music.
 For more information, visit www.Koussevitzky.org.